 You can also use Excel Online to create a survey in Excel that collects your results directly in your survey—and if you have a Microsoft account already, it's free.
 Open a new spreadsheet in Excel Online, click Insert in the toolbar, and select Survey.
 Give your survey a title, add your questions using seven different response types, and decide whether or not to make questions required.
 When you're finished, click Save and View to preview your survey, or click Share Survey to grab a link to share with others.

-Best free form builder for forms with advanced features
+Best free form builder for unlimited forms with advanced features

 Cognito Forms (Web, Windows)